Pressure Cooker (AKA Instant Pot) Infused Water is healthy, refreshing, and perfect for any day of the year!

-I use this strainer basket (I snapped the handles off so it would fit in my pot) to make things a bit easier get the fruit in and out, but you could absolutely make it directly in the pot and strain after.
+I use this strainer basket or this strainer (I snapped the handles off so it would fit in my pot) to make things a bit easier get the fruit in and out, but you could absolutely make it directly in the pot and strain after.

 Since the water can be a bit stronger than what I like, I will often times freeze them into cubes (I like this ice-cube tray) and then drop those in my favorite wide mouth, Pogo water bottle.
 My kids like a squeeze of honey in theirs which is yummy and worlds better for them than “fruit punch”.